status-im/help.status.im/docs/en/using-status/delete-a-group-chat.md

 === "Mobile"

-    1. From the tab bar, tap [mobile-messages] Messages.
+    1. From the tab bar, tap :mobile-messages: Messages.
     2. Open the group chat you want to delete.
     3. Tap :mobile-more: **More options**.
     4. Select :mobile-leave: **Leave and delete group**.